MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

-## Version 121.0.2277.86: February 1, 2024
+## Version 121.0.2277.86 (iOS): February 1, 2024

-Fixed various bugs and added new policy support for iOS.
+Fixed various bugs and performance issues, added new policy support.

 ### Fixes